CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

 Recognizing these challenges, CMS has previously implemented temporary extensions and grace periods, allowing certain facilities, particularly Indian Health Service (IHS) and tribal facilities, to claim Medicaid reimbursement for services provided outside the clinic’s physical boundaries.
 These temporary measures, especially prevalent during the COVID-19 public health emergency, highlighted the need for more permanent solutions to enhance care accessibility.

-In a groundbreaking move, CMS has proposed a mandatory exception to the “four walls” requirement specifically for IHS and tribal clinics.
+In a groundbreaking move, CMS has finalized a mandatory exception to the four walls requirement specifically for IHS and tribal clinics.
 This exception represents a significant shift in policy, acknowledging the unique healthcare needs and challenges faced by tribal communities.

 - Applicability to all states that cover the clinic services benefit.